Best Commodore 64 Game

 Dan Phillips' Armalyte of 1988 and Manfred Trenz's Katakis of 1988 and Turrican of 1990 are three of the most technically impressive 2D Commodore 64 games.

-The most technically advanced 3D C64 game is MicroProse's Project Stealth Fighter of 1987.
+The most technically advanced 3D C64 games are MicroProse's Gunship of 1986 and Project Stealth Fighter of 1987.
+Why?
+Flat-shaded 3D on the 8-bit C64.

 The best Commodore 64 port is a toss-up between Simon Pick's Gradius of 1987 and Peter Baron's Salamander of 1988.

-Again, refer to my 20,000-word, 200-infographic Shoot 'em up History for more info on these incredible ports.
+Refer to my 20k-word, 200-infographic Shoot 'em up History for more info on these incredible ports.

 No comments: